Downsizing for Retirement: 5 Things to Know Before You Move

 - Planning intentionally for the next 10, 20, or even 30 years

-One of the biggest mistakes I see: people buy their next home first and then try to figure out how everything fits — especially when relocating from out of state to Vancouver, Washington.
-That creates a lot of unnecessary stress, a lot of expensive storage units, and a lot of things getting moved twice.
+Yes.
+One of the biggest mistakes I see: people buy their next home first and then try to figure out how everything fits, especially when relocating from out of state to Vancouver, Washington.
+That creates unnecessary stress, expensive storage units, and things getting moved twice.

 - Yard or no yard?
-Do you want to garden, or do you want to hand that off?
+Do you want to garden, or hand that off entirely?

 - Proximity priorities: Shopping, healthcare, family, nature — what matters most?